ivanol55/aws-certified-security-specialty-notes/monitoring-logging-auditing/README.md

-# Best practices and automation
+# Monitoring, logging and auditing
 ## Introduction